 So let’s focus on ketones, which are one of the things that I track.
 Ketone bodies are natural metabolites that we all have in our blood, usually at low levels.
 They derive from fat metabolism, and rise went fat is the primary fuel, either from food or from body fat.
 Then they have turned into glucose, and when you’re fasting, they’ll they actually provide 60% of the brains energy.
 They are also a clean burning fuel that reduces oxidative stress.
 And there are well-documented benefits to ketosis.
 Clinical trials show that blood pressure drops, blood triglycerides decline, HDL rises which are all good things.
 And hunger also diminishes from fat loss.

 And so what I’ll take you through now are some of the challenges, and as well as the benefits that I’ve seen with restriction of carbohydrates and entering ketosis.
-To tap that as feel, I’ve driven my insulin levels down by restricting carbohydrates.
-So rather than getting 350 g a day from carbohydrates, I’m getting about 20 g a day.
+I’ve driven my insulin levels down by restricting carbohydrates.
+So rather than getting 350 grams a day from carbohydrates, I’m getting about 20 grams a day.

-I avoid sweets, grains, and fruit and I moderate my protein intake to about 120 g a day, because too much protein can cause a rise in glucose by gluconeogenesis.
-So I also log my meals, and I’ll show you some examples.
+I avoid sweets, grains, and fruit and I moderate my protein intake to about 120 grams a day, because too much protein can cause a rise in glucose by gluconeogenesis.
+I log my meals, and I’ll show you some examples.

-And one of the things that I have learned from these is that there is too much protein in these examples, you will see.
-So in the upper left, that filet mignon and 8 ounce filet mignon has 60 g of protein.
-Add eggs and cheese, and nuts and that’s enough to block ketosis for the day.
+And one of the things that I have learned from this is that there is too much protein in these examples, as you will see.
+So in the upper left, that 8 ounce filet mignon has 60 g of protein.
+Add eggs, cheese, and nuts and that’s enough to block ketosis for the day.

-Now what I do to measure this is that twice a day, I take a blood prick, finger prick and I measure Beta-hydroxybutyrate.
-Typically, people see not .1 mmol less if you’re having a fairly high carbohydrate diet.
+What I do to measure whether I am in ketosis is that twice a day, I use a drop of blood from a finger prick and I measure Beta-hydroxybutyrate.
+Typically, people see not .1 mmol or less if you’re having a fairly high carbohydrate diet.
 But I am about tenfold of that level, so I see 1 mmol at night in red, and 2 mmol in the morning in blue.

 And find that this immediate daily feedback is very helpful, because it’s often hard to know the nutrient content of a meal.
 So let’s go through some of the benefits of ketosis that I’ve seen.